FreskyZ/fine/docs/authentication.md

 ### Design Principles

-- all server side authentication operations happens at api.example.com, same as before
+- all server side authentication operations happens at `api.example.com`, same as before
-- the identity provider need ui, but api.example.com does not have ui, so the ui is at id.example.com, no need to put ui at each application, this subdomain also looks better then auth.example.com or login.example.com
+- the identity provider need ui, but `api.example.com` does not have ui, so the ui is at `id.example.com`, no need to put ui at each application, this subdomain also looks better then auth.example.com or login.example.com
-- if id.example.com is opened with ?return, it will return when or after signed in, if opened with no parameter, it is user management page
+- if `id.example.com` is opened with ?return, it will return when or after signed in, if opened with no parameter, it is a user management page
-- application may open with pathname, it should save the pathname or other state before redirection and recover after authenticated if need, this makes identity provider parameter looks better
+- application may open with pathname and query, it should save the pathname or other state before redirection and recover after authenticated if need, this makes identity provider parameter looks better
 - no static password, only authenticator password (otp password), when you don't have normal fixed password, you don't have to remember that and cannot leak password